AllureOfTheStars/Allure/README.md

 Testing and debugging
 ---------------------

-The Makefile contains many sample test commands.
+The `Makefile` contains many sample test commands.
 All that use the screensaver game modes (AI vs. AI) and the simplest stdout frontend are gathered in `make test`.
-Of these, travis runs one of the sets prefixed 'test-travis` on each push to the repo.
+Of these, travis runs one of the sets prefixed `test-travis` on each push to the repo.
 Commands with prefix `frontend` run AI vs. AI games with the standard, user-friendly frontend.
 Commands with prefix `peek` set up a game mode where the player peeks into AI moves each time an AI actor dies or autosave kicks in.
 Run `Allure --help` to see a brief description of all debug options.
 Of these, `--sniffIn` and `--sniffOut` are very useful (though verbose and initially cryptic), for monitoring the traffic between clients and the server.
-Some options in config files may turn out useful too, though they mostly overlap with commandline options (and will be totally merged at some point).
+Some options in the config file may turn out useful too, though they mostly overlap with commandline options (and will be totally merged at some point).